 - Turkish Super Lig

 - Scottish Premiership

 - Brazilian Brasileirao Assai (except for Palmeiras) (exclusive)

 - Chinese Super League

 - AFC Champions League (exclusive)

-Perhaps what's even tougher is for PES to pick up a new league licence.
+Perhaps what's even tougher is for Konami to pick up a new league licence for eFootball.

-With the Bundesliga, Premier League, La Liga and the MLS all tied up with EA - Konami has limited options.
+With the Bundesliga, Premier League and La Liga all tied up with EA - Konami has limited options.

-France's Ligue 1 seems to play both sides, with the division licenced on both FIFA and PES - so perhaps a licencing war could be sparked.
+France's Ligue 1 seems to play both sides, with the division licenced on both FIFA and eFootball - so perhaps a licencing war could be sparked.